 You can see them in the report preview.

-If your requirement is to combine one or two global variables, or to create a complex variable using the Global variable then you can use the Expression to built one.
+If you require to combine one or two global variables or to create a complex variable using the Global variable, then you can use the Expression to built one.

-Here we added one Empty TextBox to the page footer, and right click on it will open the context.
-Please select the Expression option as we shown below.
+Here we added one Empty TextBox to the page footer, and right-click on it will open the context.
+Please select the Expression option.

-Once you select the Expression.. option, a new window called the Expression will be opened.
+Once you select the Expression.. option, a new window called the Expression will open.

 Use this expression window to combine one or more global variables.
 Here we will display Page Number along with the Total pages in one text box.